 Estimated Flat Roof Leak Repair Costs for 2025

-While every repair job is unique, below is a general breakdown of estimated repair costs for flat roofs in 2025:
+Below is a general breakdown of estimated repair costs for flat roofs in 2025:

-- Complete Roof Replacement (only for severe cases): $10,000–$25,000+
+- Complete Roof Replacement (only for severe cases): $10,000–$25,000+ — When damage is beyond repair, the roof repair cost rises substantially.

 These costs highlight the importance of timely intervention.
 Addressing minor issues can save your property thousands of dollars in the long run.